 Each exhibitor can request 3D glasses from Messe Düsseldorf that are developed especially for this experience.
 Waiting for the actual trade fair experience is thus shortened in an entertaining and fun way.
 Various other activities, all centered around the virtual dimensions, will also make sure of this.

-Readers of Stores+Shops and the EHI magazine retail technology receive one pair of glasses with the next issue.
+Readers of Stores+Shops and the EHI magazine retail technology received one pair of glasses with december issue.

 Immerse yourself into the topics of the world’s leading retail trade fair and experience the seven dimensions of EuroShop online in a three-dimensional world!